Last updated on June 10th, 2023

 Follow the instructions on how to use your e-cigarette and don't substitute the parts that come with your brand's kit!
 Don't buy “clone” brand e-cigarettes or cheap e-cigarettes from relatively unknown ecig companies!
 Cheaply made ecig batteries do not come with internal circuitry protection.

-High-quality variable power devices (such as VaporFi's Rocket) will have built-in safety circuits to shut down the device in the event of issues.
+High-quality variable power devices (such as the Geek Vape M100), will have built-in safety circuits to shut down the device in the event of issues.
+The company makes very high quality advanced vaporizers that all have built-in safety features.

 Reputable e-cigarette companies self-test or use third party testing to ensure that they are safe to use for their intended purpose.

-Electronic cigarettes incorporate a microchip that prevents both over-discharge rates and under-voltage conditions of the battery.
+Electronic cigarettes use a microchip that prevents both over-discharge rates and under-voltage conditions of the battery.
 Safety chargers prevent overcharging and subsequent thermal runaway.
 Even the new high-powered, high wattage MODS used for sub-ohm vaping have safety features, although those come with higher risks of overheating if used incorrectly, or if they are damaged.
-They are more complicated to use and are designed for responsible users.
-Still, all batteries are electronic devices which can fail if short-circuited.
-It's wise to turn off your battery when it's not in use.

 The greatest danger, according to reputable e-cigarette forums lies with modified ecigarettes, such as putting two lithium ion batteries together in a metal tube.
 This dangerous device, known as “pipe” or “tube” mod is counterfeit and definitely not available within the legal commercial e-cigarette market.